-by Kevin Madden
+By Kevin Madden

-Ontario is fortunate to be home to a uniquely strong manufacturing industry with firms that are preparing to make full use of Industry 4.0.
-However, to stay on the cutting-edge of competition, organizations need to continue to think about how Industry 4.0 can reshape their business and spur innovation.
-Undertaking this challenge is not easy, but it will lead to Ontario having an abundance of successful, adaptable manufacturing companies that are continuing to compete at the global level.
+Ontario is fortunate to have a uniquely strong manufacturing industry with firms that are preparing to make full use of Industry 4.0.
+However, to stay ahead of the competition, companies must keep asking how Industry 4.0 can reshape their business and spur innovation.
+Undertaking this challenge is not easy, but it will help Ontario develop an abundance of successful, adaptable manufacturing companies that continue to compete at the global level.

 If Industry 4.0 has helped to reshape your business plan and made you more adaptable, or if you know of an organization where this is the case, please let us know!
 You can tweet us at @TrilliumMfg or send us an email at email@example.com.